 Having a lightweight tarp in your get home bag is a good idea because you can use it under various scenarios.
 You can make a temporary shelter, you can use it as a ground cover or you can even use it as a ground to air signal.
 A tarp has many uses and it can come in handy when a disaster strikes.

 A rain poncho

-You don’t want to get wet when the weather turns on you, it’s not only miserable, it’s deadly.
-Hypothermia is the number one killer in the outdoors and if you get wet your vulnerability increases with every passing minute.
-You can get a military rain poncho that can also be used an improvised shelter.
+You don’t want to get wet when the weather turns on you.
+It’s not only miserable, it’s deadly.
+Hypothermia is the number one killer in the outdoors and if you get wet, your vulnerability increases with every passing minute.
+You can get a military rain poncho that can also be used as an improvised shelter.
 This way you save money on the tarp and you make your get home bag lighter.

 Fire starting tools and tinder

 Here the options vary and you can get from fireplugs to lighters and so on.
 It doesn’t matter what you chose as long as it works and it helps you start a fire under any condition.
 Make sure you also pack some fire starting tinder.
 You can buy some or you can make your own by soaking some cotton balls in petroleum jelly.
 If you need to start a fire, is better to have all the tools you need.
 You might not have the time to improvise and you need fast working solutions.

 Being cheap when choosing a multi-tool is a mistake you will regret and you should avoid buying cheap China items when it comes to multi-tools.
 Your tool should have a solid knife blade, pliers, a saw blade and flat/cross point drivers.
 You never know when you might need one of these tools and it’s better to have it at hand.